cinnData/MLearning/Examples/[MLE-04] Example - Term deposits.md

 ## Q4.
 Target of 4,000 subscriptions

-The manager can decide that he does not need to think on a threshold once he/she has the scores.
-He can set a target of a reasonable number of subscriptions and use the scores to selext the clients to be contacted.
-This can be managed easily in a spreadsheet, though we continue here our Python exercise.
+The manager can decide that he does not need to worry about the threshold once he/she has the scores.
+He can set a target of a reasonable number of subscriptions and use the scores to select the clients to be contacted.
+This can be managed easily in a spreadsheet, though we continue here with Python.

 The manager would sort the data by the scores, in descending order.